 What is a CDN?

 CDN stands for Content Delivery Network.
-It is a network of servers, which are located in all parts of the world.
+It is a network of servers, which are located all over of the world.
 The servers can also be called PoPs (Points of Presence) or edge servers.
 Every PoP in our network has its own cache memory.
 We use this network of servers for speeding up your websites or web services.
 Put in a simple way, we pull static files from your own “origin” server, and cache it in our PoPs.
 Then, when requested, we deliver these files to your clients from our nearest edge server to them.
 The results?
 Faster website and happier clients.

 How does the CDN work?